Aubreymcfato/aubreymcfato.github.io/_posts/2015-08-02-the-information.md

 ---
 layout: post
-title:  "The Information: A History, A Theory, A Flood "
+title:  "The Information: A History, A Theory, A Flood"
 date:   2015-08-02 17:17:00
 categories: books
 ---

-Excerpts from James Gleick, *The Information: A History, A Theory, A Flood *, 2011, Vintage.
+Excerpts from James Gleick, *The Information: A History, A Theory, A Flood*, 2011, Vintage.

 ## <a name="111-12">[111-12](#111-12)</a>